 Dushnikh Yal Archer is one of the few support removal options in the red Strength attribute.
-She is very versatile, as she comes with Guard and a ping effect.
-Dushnikh sees play in many decks in most eligible classes and Houses and finds use in aggro, midrange and control.
+She is very versatile, as she comes with guard and a ping effect.
+Dushnikh sees play in many decks in most eligible classes and houses and finds use in control.

 Sower of Revenge